-Lake Näsijärvi is a dream spot for photographers…
+Lake Näsijärvi is a dream destination for photographers…

-… at least where the rock paintings are.
+… at least where there are rock paintings.

-These rocks don’t have any paintings, this is one of our picnic islands.
+These rocks don’t have any paintings, this is one of our favorite picnic islands.

-For us, camping on small isolate islands is real luxury.
+For us, camping on small islands means real luxury.

-Maybe the time after sunset is even more beautiful than the sunset.
+I think the time after sunset is even more beautiful than the sunset itself.